kubealex/event-driven-automation/assets/use-cases/dynatrace.md

 In this use case we will generate a Problem on Dynatrace and gather the information using the integration.

-This will trigger a problem and EDA will convert the problem event to consumable information.
+This will trigger a problem and EDA will convert the problem event to consumable information or a Service Now Incident.

 ### Configuration

-Configure the **dynatrace_api_url** and **dynatrace_api_token** variables in [the common variables file](../../eda-demo-setup/vars/common_vars.yml)
+Configure the following variables in [the common variables file](../../eda-demo-setup/vars/common_vars.yml)

+    dynatrace_api_url:
+    dynatrace_api_token:

+and run:

     ansible-playbook configure-use-case.yml -e @use-cases/use-case-dynatrace-setup.yml

-## Dynatrace integration with Service Now

-In this use case we will generate a Problem on Dynatrace and raise an Incident on Service Now based on the gathered information.

-This will trigger a problem and EDA will convert the problem event to consumable information.

-### Configuration

-Configure the **dynatrace_api_url** and **dynatrace_api_token** variables in [the common variables file](../../eda-demo-setup/vars/common_vars.yml)
+To integrate with Service Now, fill the following vars in [common_vars.yml file](./vars/common_vars.yml)

+    servicenow_instance_url:
+    servicenow_instance_user:
+    servicenow_instance_password:

+and run:

     ansible-playbook configure-use-case.yml -e @use-cases/use-case-dynatrace-snow-setup.yml